hydrodynamicstability/Invitation-to-Hydrodynamics/DbyDt.md

 <center>
 <img src="lighthill.PNG" width="700">
 </center>
 Here Lighthill defends the use of *D/Dt* rather than *d/dt* for this use in fluid dynamics.
+Perhaps not without reason, many other mathematicians who write about hydrodynamics use *D/Dt* as well (e.g., Acheson, 1990; Birkhoff, 1960; Chorin and Marsden, 2000).
 However, many key writers in physics, including Alfven (1942) and Landau & Lifshitz (1959), continued to use *d/dt* instead of *D/Dt*.
 Paradoxically, though Prandtl (1952) uses *d/dt*, Prandtl and Tietjens (1934, sec.
 49) use the hybrid notation *D/dt*.
 The latter convention is also adopted briefly by Rajeev (2018), though most of the time he just writes out the full expression in tensor notation.
 Surveying other works by physicists (such as those listed [here](booksByPhysicists.md)) show about an even split between the use of *d/dt* and *D/Dt* for the material derivative.
+The *D/Dt* notation is less common among statistical physicists, though I know of at least one text that uses it (Kreuzer, 1981), as well as one by a chemist (McQuarrie, 2000).

+Some physicists (Bruus, 2008; Hertel, 2012) use the notation $D_t$ for the material derivative.

 ### The "Fluid Derivative"